kokoada21/Javascript-coding-challenges/README.md

 # Javascript-coding-challenges

-- My solutions to 30 Javascript coding challenges as a part of Scrimba Frontend Career Path.
+- My solutions to 30 Javascript coding challenges which are part of Scrimba Frontend Career Path.
 - https://scrimba.com/learn/frontend